 INGESTION: Ingestion is not a significant route of occupational overexposure and is unlikely to occur.
-If this product is swallowed, it can irritate the mouth, throat, esophagus and other tissues of the digestive system.
-Symptoms of ingestion may include nausea, vomiting, and diarrhea.
+If this product is swallowed, it may irritate the mouth, throat, esophagus and other tissues of the digestive system.
+Symptoms of ingestion include nausea, vomiting, diarrhea, rapid respiration and heartbeat, low blood pressure, muscle tenderness, and unconsciousness.
+Ingestion also causes symptoms such as those described under "Inhalation".
+Ingestion may harm the kidneys.
+Additionally, the mouth, teeth, and tissues of the throat may be discolored.